mstksg/inCode/copy/entries/advent-gol.md

 identical stacks to them.

 This final insight yields the final optimization we have discovered, as of time of writing.
-The optimization is that we can treat an *entire stack* as an "action" that is spread to the xy neighbors:  The stack under `<x,y>=<3,4>` is spread to all its eight 2D neighbors identically (and to itself, too, in a way that excludes the original stack itself).
-That means if you have a stack, you can compute the "single neighbor" contribution (expensive) it has *one time*, and then *repeat that same contribution* to every occurrence of a stack.
+We can actually treat an *entire stack* as an "action" that is spread to the xy neighbors:  The stack under `<x,y>=<3,4>` is spread to all its eight 2D neighbors identically (and to itself, too, in a way that excludes the original stack itself).
+That means if you have a stack, you can compute the contribution to a neighbor (expensive) it has *one time*, and then *repeat that same contribution* to every occurrence of a stack.
 So if a stack is repeated ten times over ten different xy stacks, you only need to compute it once and propagate it to all 9x10 neighbors of those stacks (nine neighbors, including self, times each of the 10 repetitions), for a savings of x90!
 This can be done by storing map of stacks to contributions as a cache.

 ```python
 def step_with_stack_cache(stacks):